Louvers and HVAC

 What is a Decorative Louver?

-In architecture and design, louvers can hide unattractive elements of a building that we don’t want people to see.
+In architecture and design, they can hide unattractive elements of a building that we don’t want people to see.
 For example, designers can place a louver over a panel door to allow easy access for maintenance while keeping the design visually appealing.
-These louvers come in all shapes and sizes and can be custom-made to fit any opening.
+They come in all shapes and sizes and can be custom-made to fit any opening.

 Stationary Louver Purposes

 Decorative louvers are typically stationary because the primary purpose is to provide a visual element rather than primarily functioning as an air louver.
-Stationary louvers are the most common and are usually constructed from rigid plastic or metal with no moving parts.
-Stationary louvers are popular for sunscreens, window and door shades, and as access door covers that are purely decorative.
-Since stationary louvers don’t have moving parts, there are different considerations to make when using them, including spacing, sizing, and the number of blades.
+These are the most common and are usually constructed from rigid plastic or metal with no moving parts.
+They are popular for sunscreens, window, and door shades, and access door covers that are purely decorative.
+Since they don’t have moving parts, there are different considerations to make when using them, including spacing, sizing, and the number of blades.

 Adjustable Louvers

-An adjustable louver has movable parts that allow you to control the positioning of the blades.
-Movable blades allow adjustable louvers to be used in different settings and to give you more control over the airflow or temperature level.
+Adjustable ones have movable parts that allow you to control the positioning of the blades.
+Movable blades allow them to be used in different settings and give you more control over the airflow or temperature level.

 Louvers in HVAC Design